whitneyburton/portfolios/students/1701-back/seth_moser/20170302_seth_moser_m1.markdown

 Feedback from partner projects.

-*   Project 1 Josh Thompson: "Seth.
+*   Knight Writer: Josh Thompson: "Seth.
 It was great fun to work with you on Night Writer.
 You were extremely helpful and patient working through TDD and refactoring with me, despite my late-in-the-game restart.
 Your easy-going disposition served us both well, and your comfort with Ruby methods was obvious.
 With a tiny adjustment to hashes instead of case statements, I think you’re on top of everything that’s been passed our way so far."
-*   Project 2 (First Last): lorem ipsum

 ### Job Prep

-*   Resume with a summary statement and placeholder for projects and skills to be obtained during Turing: [link](http://example.com)
+*   Resume with a summary statement and placeholder for projects and skills to be obtained during Turing: [link](https://resume.creddle.io/resume/ixw63ikpmhw)
-*   LinkedIn profile with a summary, descriptions under experience, and Turing under education: [Link](http://example.com)
+*   LinkedIn profile with a summary, descriptions under experience, and Turing under education: [Link](https://www.linkedin.com/in/seth-moser-a84064134/)